 Always a reading and research nerd at heart, I borrowed some tips I’d learned from a few of my favorite reads on productivity, art, and life.

 At the start of the week, I list out all the things I want to explore and accomplish in the days ahead.
-Everything from work, to art, to writing, to family tasks, to personal projects all work their way onto my list.
-From there, I take this list, super edit it, and then block my calendar in two-hour “bursts”—bursts for painting, for writing, and for phone calls, and on and on.
+Everything from work to art to writing to family tasks to personal projects all works their way onto my list.
+From there, I take this list, super edit it, and then block my calendar in two-hour “bursts”—bursts for painting, for writing, for phone calls, and on and on.

 In each burst, I make note of what I want to accomplish as I start my work, whether it’s working on one large painting or roughing out a few small ideas; writing two articles or pitching three new publications.
-Having the time blocked allows me to mono-task, yet the freedom to choose my focus in each burst gives me the variety I need to stay engaged.
+Having the time blocked allows me to mono-task; it also allows me the freedom to choose my focus in each burst and gives me the variety I need to stay engaged.

-The beauty in this routine is that it’s a bit more free-form than following the same schedule each week and can work around my energy, allowing me to put most of my creative bursts earlier in the day, and returning phone calls or emails later in the day, when I’m more primed for lower energy work.
+The beauty of this routine is that it’s a bit more free-form than following the same schedule each week.
+It means I can work around my energy, putting most of my creative bursts earlier in the day and returning phone calls or emails later in the day, when I’m more primed for lower energy work.